- Written by Dr.Mehmet Demircioglu

 Topical products after surgery should have a clear area, dose, duration, and reason.

-Random ointment can create problems
+Random ointment can create healing problems

 Random ointment can create several problems.
 The first is irritation.
-Some topical antibiotics and antiseptic products can irritate sensitive skin or trigger contact dermatitis.
+Some topical antibiotics and antiseptic products can irritate sensitive skin or trigger allergic contact dermatitis.
 Triple antibiotic products can cause redness, itching, swelling, irritation, or allergic contact dermatitis in susceptible people.
 That reaction can look like the transplant is becoming infected, when the product itself may be part of the irritation.

 A product reaction often looks different from normal dryness.
 New itching, a rash where the ointment was placed, small blisters, hives, or redness that spreads after starting a product should be reported instead of covered with more ointment.
 If there is facial swelling, trouble breathing, or trouble swallowing, that is urgent medical help, not a hair transplant aftercare question.